 - a.
 For each class taught, the faculty member must prepare a course instruction plan (syllabus) following the university syllabus guidelines.
 These guidelines are available from the Office of Curricular Support.
 Faculty are required to update their syllabi annually to ensure compliance with current policies and/or new syllabus requirements. - b.
 Faculty must submit their syllabi to the department chair at the beginning of each semester.
 The department chair and/or their designee is responsible for reviewing syllabi for courses offered in the department to ensure they are consistent with departmental expectations and that course outcomes are aligned with the overall program outcomes.
 The syllabus is entered into the department's TaskStream account. - c.
 Student Learning Outcomes (SLO) are established for each course by individual departments and approved through faculty governance.
 Each department has the responsibility of maintaining the integrity of core SLOs across all sections of a specific course offering.
 Instructors may add up to two (2) additional learning outcomes; however, they are required to consult with their program director and/or department chair prior to doing so, and must still meet and maintain all course learning outcomes.
 Departments may not change more than fifty percent (50%) of the number of original core SLOs without curriculum committee review. - d.
 In keeping with our Christian commitment, faculty are expected to actively engage in faith integration in each course taught at APU where appropriate.
 Faculty are also highly encouraged to begin their classes with prayer and/or devotion.

-Following the APU Credit Hour policy, to meet the identified student learning outcomes of this course, the expectations are that this unit course, delivered over a week term will
+a.
+Following the APU Credit Hour policy, to meet the identified student learning outcomes

 2. Standard Syllabus Language for Credit Hour Assignment